Music and Running with #CurrysMonsterMashUp

 Arousal

-Music can be used as a stimulant or sedative, and we often see it in this capacity as part of a pre-task routine to “psych” up an athlete.
-Usually the music used has a tempo, rhythm and speed that will generate arousal, but often it is the lyrics and associations which can have a powerful effect too- think of Chariots of Fire – it’s not fast or has a strong beat, but has a powerful emotional association.
+Music can be used as a stimulant or sedative, and we often see it in this capacity as part of a pre-task routine to "psych" up an athlete. ย Usually the music used has a tempo, rhythm and speed that will generate arousal, but often it is the lyrics and associations which can have a powerful effect too- think of Chariots of Fire - it's not fast or has a strong beat, but has a powerful emotional association.

 Rhythm Response